Cat & Dog Surgeries

 Your pet will continue receiving fluids and additional medication if necessary to help their recovery go smoothly.
 One of our team members will reach out to let you know how your pet is doing, and when you can expect to bring them home.
 We will provide you with take-home pain relief medication (in liquid or tablet form), along with instructions for managing your pet's care in the following days.
 Our Dundee veterinarian is available 24/7 to answer your questions or address concerns.

 Our Dundee location is happy to offer medical boarding or 24/7 overnight care for its patients.
 This way, we will not need to transfer your pet to another hospital if they need further treatment or supervision.
 Our medical boarding service is especially ideal for pets that are diabetic and need routine insulin injections, and for pets taking multiple medications.
 If you like, you may also board your other "healthy" pet to accompany their sibling.
 The standard boarding fee will apply, and your pets must be up-to-date on their distemper combination and kennel cough vaccinations.

 Your pet will be in good hands during their stay with us, and you are more than welcome to call at any time to check on them.
 They will be staying in a comfortable, secure space and walked every 2-4 hours as appropriate.
-If you would like to know more about our overnight monitoring or medical boarding services, call our Dundee location today at 847-428-6114.
+If you would like to know more about our overnight monitoring or medical boarding services, call any of our locations today.